History of Devon: Tudor and Stuart period

 Early in Henry VII's reign, the royal pretender, Perkin Warbeck, besieged Exeter in 1497.
 The King himself came down to judge the prisoners and to thank the citizens for their loyal resistance.

 Great disturbances throughout the county followed the introduction of Edward VI's Book of Common Prayer.
 The day after Whit Sunday 1549, a priest at Sampford Courtenay was persuaded to read the old mass.
 This insubordination spread swiftly into serious revolt.
 The Cornish quickly joined the men of Devon in the Prayer Book Rebellion and Exeter suffered a distressing siege until relieved by Lord Russell.

-Devon is particularly known for its Elizabethan mariners, such as Sir Francis Drake, Mayor of Plymouth, Gilbert, Sir Richard Grenville and Sir Walter Raleigh.
+Devon is particularly known for its Elizabethan mariners, such as Sir Francis Drake, Sir Richard Grenville and Sir Walter Raleigh.
 Plymouth Hoe is famous as the location where Drake continued to play bowls after hearing that the Spanish Armada had been sighted.
 Plymouth was also the final departure point for the Mayflower in 1620, although the settlers themselves were mainly drawn from Nottinghamshire and Lincolnshire.

 During the Civil War, the cities of Devon largely favoured the Parliamentarian cause, and by and large the rural areas favoured the Royalists. but there was a great desire for peace in the region and, in 1643 a treaty for the cessation of hostilities in Devon and Cornwall was agreed.
 Only small-scale skirmishes continued until the capture of Dartmouth and Exeter in 1646 by Sir Thomas Fairfax.
 He then captured Tiverton and defeated Lord Hopeton's army at Torrington.
 The last place held for the king was Charles Fort at Salcombe.

 After the Monmouth Rebellion in 1685, Judge Jefferies held one of his ‘bloody assizes’ at Exeter.
 In 1688, the Prince of Orange first landed in England at Brixham (where his statue stands in the town harbour) to launch the Glorious Revolution and his journey to London to claim the English throne as William III.
 He was entertained for several days at both Forde and at Exeter.